erikeldridge/item-network/README.md

 - hightlight usernames in comments
 - update comment search to use "by" for owner_id, and "mentioning" for search by mention
 - enable users to direct a comment to a user (by starting the message with the users name, adding "to" field?)
+- show comments mentioning an item on the show item page
+- show count of replies to comment